Ok, so we’re all still digesting all of the food from the Holidays, right?

 10. Water.
 There’s a reason water is called “the gift of life,” and you would be hard pressed to find a healthy foods list without it.
 Dentally speaking, water keeps your mouth hydrated, cleans and rinses your teeth and gums, stimulates saliva production, and can dislodged trapped food particles.

-As great as these foods are, there is much more to healthy teeth and gums than loading up on celery, cheese and water!
-If it is time for your regular dental examination and cleaning, or if you have any questions at all about your dental health, we are here for you!
-Please give us a call at 610-525-5497.
+As great as these foods may be, there is much more to healthy teeth and gums than loading up on celery, cheese and water!
+If it is time for you to visit a private dental clinic near you for a regular dental examination and cleaning, dental implant services or even an expert opinion about your dental health, we are here for you!
+Please give us a call at 610-991-7844.